Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 - Your Part D plan is not directly involved in Bridge claims or payment.
 Bridge prior authorizations go to CMS's central processor, not your plan.
 Standard Part D coverage decisions still go through your plan as usual.

-Requirements That Apply to Everyone
+Baseline Requirements That Apply to Everyone

-Tier 1: BMI of 35 or Higher
+Clinical Path 1: BMI of 35 or Higher

 For reference: a person who is 5'6“ and weighs 217 pounds has a BMI of approximately 35.
 A person who is 5'10“ and weighs 244 pounds has a BMI of approximately 35.
-Your doctor attests to your BMI and confirms you're committed to ongoing lifestyle modification.
-That's it.

 - Heart failure with preserved ejection fraction (HFpEF)